 How to ease itchy, dry skin

 Dry skin is the most common culprit for itch.
-Here’s what can strip your skin of moisture, and here’s what to do.
+Here’s what can strip your skin of moisture, and what to do to soothe your skin:

 How to decipher your itch

-If you’re wondering what’s causing your itch, here are some symptoms to watch for and what clues to watch for:
+If you wonder what’s causing your itch, here are some symptoms to watch for:

-Your skin feel dry and itchy.
+- Dry skin.
+Your skin feels dry and itchy and appears flaky.
 Moisturizers help ease the itch, even if relief is temporary.

 Do you suspect an underlying illness?

-In these cases, itching will typically affect the whole body while the skin appears normal.
+In these cases, itching will typically affect your whole body while your skin appears normal.
 If you think an underlying medical problem could be involved with your itching, call your doctor.
 Treatment of the underlying illness will improve the itching.

 When to see your doctor